christophevg/christophe.vg/embedded/_posts/2017-12-03-Pokemon-Christmas-Lights.md

 ## Give it a Try

 A [GitHub repository](https://github.com/christophevg/PokemonChristmasLights) contains everything needed and everything that I created.
-Using [OpenSCAD](http://www.openscad.org) I imported the original STL files and added the mounting head on all four of them.
+Using [OpenSCAD](http://www.openscad.org) I imported the original STL files and added the mounting head on all of them.
 The code should be self-explanatory.

 I've also created pages for the remixes on Thingiverse and put them in a collection: